 This could have been said by Joe Eintstein of Blogsville Pennsylvania who is just having some fun with his famous last name for all we know.

 I don’t claim to know what the meaning of success is but the short saying had me thinking a little about the proportions of “X and “Y” in my life and I was happy to find that at least at this stage of my life both elements seem to have pleasantly blended.
 As for keeping my mouth shut, I am a pretty quiet person, but I was given a fun t-shirt by some of the Ravelry gals who live over in the northwest which serves as a reminder!

 Can you make out the t-shirt slogan?
 Could this be the formula for success?
 Something to keep one focused!
 And I needed focus with this particular project as it had to be done in a hurry.
-I needed a long wool warp-faced band for my tubular band workshop.
-I had anticipated giving a single one-day workshop at my friend Pam’s Firewatch Weavers Studio but it grew into two one-day workshops and I needed extra band material onto which we could sew our tubular bands.
+I needed a long wool warp-faced band for my tubular band day.
+Pam had two groups of friends coming to weave in her barn.
+I needed some band material onto which we could sew our tubular bands.
 Pam helped get me set up on this new-to-me equipment with Harrisville Shetland wool from her stash and away I went.

 I think that I could have gotten in more picks per inch if I had woven it on my backstrap loom.
 The higher tension on this Macomber loom did not allow me to beat the weft in as well but I love the feel of the resulting band…long and flowing.
 Tony the cat loved it too.

-So, this is what we used on day one to practice sewing tubular bands.
+So, this is what we used to practice sewing tubular bands.
 Yes, the band got cut into pieces.
 I know, I didn’t want to do it either but that was its destiny right from the start.